Postsecondary Education: Student Affairs Master of Arts

 - A current resume (PDF)

-- Applicants for whom English is not their first language must complete the Test of English as a Foreign Language Examination (TOEFL) and achieve a score of at least 600
+- Applicants for whom English is not their first language must complete the Test of English as a Foreign Language Examination (TOEFL) and achieve a score of at least 79 on the online version or 550 on the paper version

 Note: GRE is not required for admission to the Master's degree program.

-To ensure full consideration, all materials should be sent to email@example.com
+To ensure full consideration, all materials should be submitted online; however, they can also be sent to firstname.lastname@example.org

 Internships allow you to see what a Student Affairs professional does first hand.
 6 credits (300 work hours total) of internship are required for graduation from the program.
 You will do two separate 150 hour internships (10 hrs/week for 15 weeks).
 Internships may also be taken as a final elective.
 They are graded and some may be paid.
 You can complete internships at various colleges in the area, in other states, or even internationally.
 Recently, students have completed internships in the US in Minnesota, Kentucky, California, Texas, New York, and Wisconsin; and internationally in Belize, New Zealand, England, and Ireland.